openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 To complete the review decisions task
 1. Log in as the Document Administrator.
 2. Click the My task navigation menu item.
-3. Click the EQUELLA Workflow User Guide Moderate button.
+3. Click the openEQUELLA Workflow User Guide Moderate button.
 The contribution wizard page displays with the task moderation section.
 4. Go to the Workflow details page of the wizard.
 (NOTE: The Workflow details page is specific to this example, not a standard part of the moderation process.
 Some wizards would not have a Workflow page, and saving the resource would automatically enter it into the associated moderation workflow.)
 5. Click Edit Resources to enable the wizard fields.
 6. Select Required in the Is a content review required? field.